 Graduate students pursuing the M.S.Ed. program in counseling select concentrations in school or mental health counseling.
-The 50-to-54-hour programs meet state requirements for licensure as a professional mental health counselors or qualify graduates for certification and licensure as South Dakota school counselors.
-Additional program requirements for this degree include completion of research methods courses, an internship, a practicum and a thesis.
+The 50-to-54-hour programs meet state requirements for licensure as a professional mental health counselor or qualify graduates for certification and licensure as South Dakota school counselors.
+Additional program requirements for this degree include completion of research methods courses, an internship, a practicum, and a thesis.

 South Dakota State University

 The largest university in the state, South Dakota State University has a student population of over 12,500 on its campus in Brookings.
 Undergraduates enrolled in the Department of Psychology in the College of Arts and Sciences can pursue a bachelor's degree in psychology, with two emphasis options: graduate school preparation or psychological services.
 Students may also earn a specialization in secondary school teaching.
 The graduate school emphasis requires a research project, and students in the psychological services track complete an internship.
 The psychology minor consists of 18 credits, including general psychology and biopsychology.